nosv1/SimHub/README.md

 Notes:
 - When you first install and open SimHub, make sure you select the game.
 - When you first start a race, the dash may look a bit whack, within the first lap or so, it'll fix itself.
-- The deltas may get a bit whack if someone leaves mid-race.
 - The pit-lane screen that appears when you enter the pit lane is still a work in progress.

 Big thanks to Borderline#6033 for making me aware of this software and answering any questions I had whilst developing my own dashboard.